 The young priest nodded, moving as if to walk over to the main group.

 “Oh, wait,” Lightsong said.
-“Did you, by chance, get a good enough look at the intruder to provide an description?”
+“Did you, by chance, get a good enough look at the intruder?”

 “Not really, your grace,” the priest said.
 “He was in dark clothing, kind of nondescript.
-It was too far away to get much of a look.”
+It was too far away to see well.”

 Lightsong nodded to himself, waving the man away.
 He rubbed his chin thoughtfully for a moment, then eyed Llarimar.
 “Well?” he asked.